CruxConnect/crux-docs/_product_retailer/get_item_detail.md

 product_identifiers
 : (object) The Product Identifiers object contains the upca, ean13, gtin14, isbn, asin, and mpn for the SKU.

-inventory_lists
+inventory_arrays
-: (list) The Inventory Lists list contains all of the Inventory List objects where this SKU currently resides.
+: (array) The Inventory arrays array contains all of the Inventory array objects where this SKU currently resides.

 created
 : (string) The Created parameter indicates the date the SKU was Created in our system.